-I built a storage and upper cabinets in my side entry.
-I plan to add drawers under the bench at some point to hold shoes.
-For now, baskets will do.
-I also plan to add doors to the upper cabinets at some point… There are so many other things to do though.
-Baskets are functional so I’ll come back to this some day.
+As you know, I’ve been working on getting my house ready to sell.
+For one of my most recent projects, I built a storage and upper cabinets in my side entry.
+I plan to add drawers under the bench at some point to hold shoes but, for now, baskets will do.
+I also plan to add doors to the upper cabinets at some point… There are just so many other things to do!
+Baskets are super functional, so I’ll definitely come back to this some day when I’ve got more time.

 This post was sponsored by SPAX.